jh3nd3rs0n/jargyle/README.md

       chaining.socks5.resolve.resolveHostNamesThroughServer=true|false
           The boolean value to indicate that host names are to be resolved through the other SOCKS5 server (default is false)

-      chaining.socks5.resolve.serverResolvableHostNameCriteria=[equals|matches:VALUE1[ equals|matches:VALUE2[...]]]
-          The space separated list of host name criteria for host names to be resolved through the other SOCKS5 server (default is matches:.*)

-      chaining.socks5.resolve.systemResolvableHostNameCriteria=[equals|matches:VALUE1[ equals|matches:VALUE2[...]]]
-          The space separated list of host name criteria for host names to be resolved through the system (default is equals:localhost)

       chaining.socks5.userpassauth.usernamePassword=USERNAME:PASSWORD
           The username password to be used to access the other SOCKS5 server